FatulM/shamsi_date/README.md

 You can add years, months or days to  Jalali and Gregorian using `addYears`, `addMonths` and `addDays`.
 This methods can be chained and they will not have range crash. `addDays` can change month and year. `addMonths` can change year. **note** that it is your responsibility to avoid leap crash.

-If you want you can add a combination of days, months or years to a date object with `add` method. **note** that `add` method does not manipulate result to become bound valid, it is your responsibility. **It is recommended** to use addYear, addMonth and addDay methods over add method.
+If you want you can add a combination of days, months or years to a date object with `add` method. **note** that `add` method is not safe and does not manipulate result to become bound valid, it is your responsibility. **It is recommended** to use addYear, addMonth and addDay methods over add method. **note** By using addYears, addMonth and addDay you can put day out of month length bounds. addMonth is safe for month overflow.

 ```dart
 Jalali j1 = Jalali(1398, 8, 4);